BashirMohammad/RAGuide/_sources/Chapter4.md

 # General Principles
-What are general principles for applid microeconomics.
+What are general principles to good applied economics research.